morph-l2/morph-doc/docs/how-morphism-works/decentralized-sequencers/1-morphism-decentralized-sequencer-network.md

 The operation of the sequencer directly affects on Layer 2 activity.
 If the sequencer stops working, it will prevent the processing of transactions from all Layer 2 users, essentially causing Layer 2 to be down.

-When a signle entity is running the sequencer, any failure on their part will lead to the entire Layer 2 being paralyzed, resulting in a single point of failure.
+When a single entity is running the sequencer, any failure on their part will lead to the entire Layer 2 being paralyzed, resulting in a single point of failure.
 Therefore, centralized sequencers pose significant potential risks to the operation of Layer 2.

 #### Excessive transaction censorship